SurrealAI/surreal/docs/yaml_config.md

 ### Docker Build Settings
 When you are developing a distributed containerized application, it is very natural that you will build docker images and then deploy them.
 This process is sped up by `symphony.DockerBuilder` which allows you build docker images using files at different location on your file system.

 `docker_build_settings` in your `.surreal.yml` allows you to specify how docker images are build.
 Take the following file as an example.
 Let's assume that you have your own fork of Surreal at `~/my_surreal`.
 You have a docker registry accessible from your Kubernetes cluster at `my-registry`.
-The following setting would allow `kurreal` to automatically build an image for you whenever you are launching an experiment.
+The following setting would allow `surreal-kube` to automatically build an image for you whenever you are launching an experiment.
 ```yaml
 # .surreal.yml
 creation_settings: